evrentan/java-examples/java-random-integer-generator/README.md

-# java-string-replaceall-regex-example
+# java-file-operations-example
-This is a sample basic project to demostrate replaceAll() method for Strings with Regex pattern.
+This is a basic Java project to demonstrate how to get a random integer within Java.

 ## How to Contribute